-(o) General Counsel.
-The term "General Counsel" means the General Counsel of the Office of Compliance.

-(p) Hearing Officer.
-The term "Hearing Officer" means any individual designated by the Executive Director to preside over a hearing conducted on matters within the Office's jurisdiction.

-(q) Coverage of the General Accounting Office and the Library of Congress and their Employees.
-The term "employing office" shall include the General Accounting Office and the Library of Congress, and the term "covered employee" shall include employees of the General Accounting Office and the Library of Congress, for purposes of the proceedings and rulemakings described in subparagraphs (1) and (2):

-(1) Any proceeding under section 215 of the Act applies to covered employees and employing offices certain rights and protections of the Williams-Steiger Occupational Safety and Health Act of 1970.

-(2) Any proceeding or rulemaking, for purposes of section 9.04 of these rules.
+- (p) General Counsel.
+The term "General Counsel" means the General Counsel of the Office of Compliance and any authorized representative or designee of the General Counsel. - (q) Hearing Officer.
+The term "Hearing Officer" means any individual appointed by the Executive Director to preside over a hearing conducted on matters within the Office's jurisdiction. - (r) Coverage of the Government Accountability Office and the Library of Congress and their Employees.
+The term "employing office" shall include the Government Accountability Office and the Library of Congress, and the term "covered employee" shall include employees of the Government Accountability Office and the Library of Congress, for purposes of the proceedings and rulemakings described in subparagraphs (1) and (2): - Any proceeding under section 215 of the Act applies to covered employees and employing offices certain rights and protections of the Williams-Steiger Occupational Safety and Health Act of 1970. - (2) Any proceeding or rulemaking for purposes of section 9.04 of these rules.